Lakens/open_peer_review/README.md

 - df_link: Link to the reviews
 - df_section: section of peerJ the article is published in
 - df_days: Days between submission and date of the current version
-- df_version: Version of the manuscript (revision number)
+- df_version: Version of the manuscript (revision number).
+Note this is coded from most recent to oldest.
+Hence, 1 is often the decision letter from the editor (and hence, there are no reviews for version 1), while there will be reviews for higher (older) version numbers.
 - df_recommendation: Recommendation (for PeerJ by the editor)
 - df_word_count: Word count for all different sections the reviewer fills in.
 - df_masked: Is the reviewer masked or known